russelltsherman/proj-debops/README.md

 See here for instructions for [installing prerequisites](doc/INSTALL.md)

+## Local bare mtal Provisioning using ansible

+See here for instructions for [vagrant provisioning](doc/BAREMETALPROVISION.md)

-## Local Provisioning using Vagrant
+## Local virtual machine Provisioning using Vagrant

 See here for instructions for [vagrant provisioning](doc/VAGRANTPROVISION.md)

-## Remote Provisioning using Terraform
+## Remote virtual machine Provisioning using Terraform

 See here for instructions for [terraform provisioning](doc/TERRAFORMPROVISION.md)